 07-91 THE AGED, BLIND, AND DISABLED 3490.14

-billed for the premiums (which may include any penalty applicable to the QMB for late enrollment) when the State seeks to enroll the QMB in Part A or Part B.
+subject to the increases otherwise applicable in the case of late enrollment or re-enrollment.
+States without a buy-in agreement for Part B and/or Part A, are billed for the premiums (which may include any penalty applicable to the QMB for late enrollment) when the State seeks to enroll the QMB in Part A or Part B.

 3490.14 Payment of Medicare Part A and Part B Deductibles and Coinsurance.--

 A. State Agency Responsibility.--You are required to pay for Medicare Part A and Part B deductibles and coinsurance for Medicare services, whether the services are covered in your Medicaid State plan.
 The actual amount of your payment depends on the payment rates for particular Medicare services, or the payment rates for the Medicare deductibles and coinsurance that you establish in your State plan for QMBs.
+If the State has set Medicaid payment rates for particular Medicare services, and if the amount actually paid by Medicare exceeds this rate, the State does not make a payment.
+When the Medicaid rate exceeds the amount paid by Medicare, pay the difference between the amount paid by Medicare and the Medicaid payment rate.
+Medicare's payment is equal to a percentage (usually 80%) of the Medicare approved charge for the service, less the annual deductible amount (if the deductible was not previously met).
+If the State has set Medicaid payment rates for Medicare deductibles and coinsurance with respect to particular services covered by Medicare, pay these amounts (minus any Medicaid copayments which are the recipient's liability) when a QMB incurs liability for services which are subject to the Medicare deductible, or which are considered Medicare coinsurance.

 In either case, Medicaid's actual payment, plus the QMB's liability for Medicaid copayment under the State plan, if any, is payment in full for Medicare deductibles and coinsurance.

 1. Medicare Services Covered by Medicaid.--For Medicare services which are also covered under your State's Medicaid plan (whether they are within the amount, duration, and scope limitations of that plan), you have several options.
-Your payment rates for particular services may be the same as the payment rates applicable for Medicaid recipients who are not Medicare eligible, or you may choose to set
+Your payment rates for particular services may be the same as the payment rates applicable for Medicaid recipients who are not Medicare eligible, or you may choose to set separate, higher payment rates up to the Medicare allowable rate for service or the Medicare deductible and coinsurance.

 2. Medicare Services Not Covered by Medicaid.--For Medicare services which are not covered under your State's Medicaid plan, you have the following options.
 Your State plan may provide reasonable payment rates for particular services, up to the Medicare rates for services, or reasonable payment rates under which a portion or the total amount of Medicare deductibles and coinsurance is payable.
 Any payment rates must be justified as reasonable, and approved by HCFA, where you choose rates that are less than the Medicare rate for a service or less than the Medicare deductibles and coinsurance.